 I'm facing a drug crime in South Florida, but what if the drugs were illegally found?

-Great news - if you’re facing a drug crime in Fort Lauderdale or South Florida, but you believe the arrest or way that the drugs were found was illegal, that is a very plausible defense to the allegation of drug crimes against you in Florida.
+Great news - if you’re facing a drug crime in Fort Lauderdale or South Florida, but you believe the arrest or the way that the drugs were found was illegal, that is a very plausible defense to the allegation of drug crimes against you in Florida.

 If you believe that the drugs responsible for your criminal charge were illegally found, a South Florida criminal defense attorney can argue that police committed a violation of your 4th amendment rights as a possible defense against South Florida drug charges.